typelevel/cats/README.md

  * [`cats-mtl`](https://github.com/typelevel/cats-mtl): transformer typeclasses for cats' Monads, Applicatives and Functors.
  * [`alleycats`](https://github.com/non/alleycats): cats instances and classes which are not lawful.
  * [`mouse`](https://github.com/benhutchison/mouse): a small companion to cats that provides convenient syntax (aka extension methods)

+#### Enhancing type inference

+ To use cats you'll need sometimes support for improved type inference.
+To enable it for any supported Scalac version, use this [sbt plugin](https://github.com/fiadliel/sbt-partial-unification#sbt-partial-unification).

 Release notes for Cats are available in [CHANGES.md](https://github.com/typelevel/cats/blob/master/CHANGES.md).